JamestheDon/open-source-crypto/README.md

 <br>

+# open-source-crypto

-# Issues in _the_ Industry
+## State of _the_ Industry

-THe lack of
+Technologies are fragile Early in their evolutinoary lifecycle becasue of the unknown of grey areas wich can effect the growth for good or bad.

+> Crypto needs more groups of people exploring and documenting its potential.

-# open-source-crypto, building a more technical referance model around emerging crypto technology.
+# building a more technical referance model around emerging cryptosystem technology.

 ## The goal:

 A model around cryptosystems to aid in the comprehension and comparison of quality and performance within these systems.

-Create a resource to shead light on the impact of cryptotech and sharing knowledge and knowhow with **the** Industry.
+Create a resource to shead light on the impact of crypto-technologies by sharing knowledge and knowhow with **the** Industry.

 ## How to Contribute

+Add definitions, expand with explanatory & exploratory content about distributed systems, networking, communications.

 Watch this github project.